awsdocs/amazon-s3-developer-guide/doc_source/website-hosting-cloudfront-walkthrough.md

 **Important**
 Prior to performing this step, note the [requirements for using alternate domain names](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/CNAMEs.html#alternate-domain-names-requirements), in particular the need for a valid SSL/TLS certificate\.

    1. Set **Default Root Object** to `index.html`\.
 This is the default page that the CloudFront distribution returns if the URL used to access the distribution doesn't contain a file name\.
-This value should match the index document value that you set in [Configuring a Bucket for Website Hosting](HowDoIWebsiteConfiguration.md)\.
+This value should match the index document value that you set in [Configuring a Bucket As a Static Website Using the AWS Management Console](HowDoIWebsiteConfiguration.md)\.

    1. Set **Logging** to **On**\.